 - Analyse key challenges in crop production in Australian farming systems

-- Apply scientific skills to conduct glasshouse and laboratory experiments based on principles of crop production and management individually and in groups.
+- Conduct glasshouse and laboratory experiments by applying scientific skills based on crop production and management.

 - Compile crop management reports for a scientific audience.